mukkino/itch-batch-downloader/README.md

 py -m venv env
 .\env\Scripts\activate
 ```
+- What they do is (in the same order as above):
+  - Upgrade pip
+  - Install virtual environment
-- What they do is 1) Upgrade pip, 2) Install virtual environment, 3) Create a virtual environment, 4) Activate your virtual environment
+  - Create a virtual environment
+  - Activate your virtual environment

 - Install the following packages
 ```
 py -m pip install wheel